H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Final correction and conclusion

-The additional perturbation $w_L$ is chosen so that $\tilde{v}_{J+1}\coloneqq v_{J+1}+w_L$ satisfies the compatibility condition (\ref{momento angular cero}).
+The additional perturbation $w_L$ is chosen so that the field $\tilde{v}_{q+1}\coloneqq v_{q+1}+w_L$ satisfies the compatibility condition (\ref{momento angular cero}).
 Let us estimate this new term.
-We begin by studying the angular momentum of the perturbation $w_0+w_c$: \begin{lemma} Given $N\geq 0$, the function $L\in C^\infty([0,T])$ defined in (\ref{def L}) satisfies
+The first step is to study the angular momentum of the perturbation $w_0+w_c$: \begin{lemma} Given $N\geq 0$, the function $L\in C^\infty([0,T])$ defined in (\ref{def L}) satisfies

 \end{lemma} \begin{proof} We use (\ref{fórmula w0+wc}) and (\ref{identidad momento angular}) to write $L$ as